 Congratulations!
 You have decided to go to college or a graduate program.
 Now, one of your first steps is to research every option you have for financial aid, no matter how you’re planning to pay for your education.
 Your first step to learning about your financial aid options is to fill out the FAFSA form and file it.

 While you may be familiar with the term FAFSA—it’s an acronym that stands for Free Application for Federal Student Aid—this article will provide you with more information about filing deadlines and recommendations for filling out this important federal aid request.

-Anyone who is pursuing a college or graduate education will want to complete one.
+Anyone who is pursuing a college or graduate education will want to file FAFSA forms.
 Your FAFSA application provides the government with the information that it needs to determine the amount of money you—and your family if you’re considered a dependent—can afford to pay out of pocket for your education, and how much you’re eligible to receive for financial aid.
-View a summary of federal financial aid.

 The form and the information you provide will help decide whether you’ll receive a grant, work-study options, and the kinds of federal student loans you’re eligible to use.
 Even if you feel as though you or your family make too much money to be approved for financial aid, it’s important to fill out the form as there may be other options available for funding your education.